code-alexander/streamlit-pera-wallet/README.md

 # pera_wallet

-Streamlit component that allows you to Streamlit component that allows you to connect to Pera Wallet.
+A Streamlit component that allows you to connect to Pera Wallet.
 See the source in `streamlit-pera-wallet/template/`

 ## Installation instructions